berensp/berensp.github.io/_posts/2024-10-07-artes-liberales.md

 Also not fair, but if you or your family has the cash, there's an art history degree available for you from a private college; but there's a separate question about public universities and whether taxpayers need to subsidize said degrees and/or their financing.

 But does it have to be all or nothing?
-A thoughtfully-constructed, integrated liberal arts core curriculum (the *Ratio Studiorum,* if you will), may not be such a bad runner-up to a liberal arts degree.
+A thoughtfully constructed, integrated liberal arts core curriculum (the *Ratio Studiorum,* if you will), may not be such a bad runner-up to a liberal arts degree.

 ## What's the telos?